Hidden Mexico Tour: El Tajin to Cantona to Guanajuato

 As we wander the streets lined with colonial-era homes and churches, stop to see the Casa de Allende Museum.
 This was the home of Ignacio Allende, who was a principal figure in the early part of the Mexican War of Independence.

 After lunch in one of the charming local restaurants, move on to the UNESCO World Heritage city of Guanajuato, where we can settle a bit as we overnight for four nights.
 We believe that this city is one of Mexico’s best-kept secrets!
-During our time here, you will have a chance to get out and explore this colorful and pretty city while we use it as a hub for day trips to some lesser-visited but fabulous archaeological sites within driving distance.
+During our time here, you will have a chance to get out and explore this colorful and pretty city while we use it as a hub for day trips to some less visited but fabulous archaeological sites within driving distance.

 Dinner is on our own.
 (B/L)